EspressoPlus/gogo-workflow/git-crash-course.md

 In the example above, the request is for the branch *feature-readme-instructions* to be pulled into branch *main* .. this is making a PR from the feature branch to the main branch.

-Once there is a PR, anyone with access to the repo on GitHub can review/comment/ask for changes/updates to the code that is from the branch that made the PR.
+Once there is a PR, anyone with access to the repo on GitHub can review/comment/ask for changes to the code in the branch that made the PR.

 After you make a PR you can update the code by making additional commits and pushing them up to GitHub, as long as the commits are on the same branch where the PR is happening.